SwiftDevJournal/BeginningSwiftBook/Comments.md

 ## Creating a Longer Comment

 Use comment blocks to create longer comments.
-A comment block starts with the characters `/*` and ends with `*/`.
+A comment block starts with the characters `/*` and ends with the characters `*/`.

 	/*
 	This is a longer comment block that can span multiple paragraphs.